WSU-JB5757/440_AI_Project/README.md

 The file with most of the edits is the red_gym.env.
 Using run_baseline_parallel.py and run_pretrained_interactive.py.
 This version only can go the the far side of Mt Moon, but that's such a major obstacle for game playing agents that it's enough.
 The session data in run_pretrained_interactive.py must be updated to the coreect zip before running.

 Here is a link to the demo (quite rough) on Drive: https://drive.google.com/file/d/12bV_bzAoEmgJ_5cS5ICqPTPOxgqAqxsW/view?usp=drive_link.
 I smaller video of the current version has also been added.
-Note: it needs more training as of this writing.
+Note: it is based on an earlier trainin run (5-7-26)

+As of 5-8-26, the AI agent can make it to Viridian City.
+It is still in training.
+It may be manipulating an item glitch in the menu, not confirmed.